AyanRuzdan/cse-material/Notes/DSA/CLRS/Foundations.md

 > **Maintenance:** If it is true before an iteration of the loop, it remains true before the next iteration. <br>
 > **Termination:** When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.

+When the first two properties hold, the loop invariant is true prior to every iteration of the loop.
+Here, showing that the invariant holds before the first iteration corresponds to the **base case**, and showing that the invariant holds from iteration to iteration corresponds to the **inductive step**.
+Let's see how the three properties work for insertion sort.
+> **Initialization**: We start by showing that the loop invariant holds before the first loop iteration, when j = 2.
+The subarray `A[1...j-1]`, therefore, consists of just the single element `A[1]`, which is in fact the original element in `A[1]`.
+Moreover, this subarray is already sorted, which shows that the loop invariant holds true prior to the iteration of the first loop.
+> **Maintenance**: Informally, the body of the `for` loop works by moving `A[j-1], A[j-2], A[j-3]...` and so on by one position to the right until it finds the proper position for `A[j]` (lines 4-7), at which point it inserts the value of `A[j` (line 8).
+The subarray `A[1...j]` the consists of the elements originally in `A[1...j]`, but in sorted order.
+Incrementing *j* for the next iteration of the `for` loop then preserves the loop invariant.
+> **Termination**: Finally, we examine what happens when the loop terminates.
+The condition causing the `for` loop to terminat is that `j > A.length = n`.
+Because each loop iteration increases *j* by 1, we must have j = n+1 at that time.
+Substituting `n+1` for j in the wording of the loop invariant, we have that the subarray `A[1...n]` consists of the elements originally in `A[1...n]`, but in sorted order.